 Mike received the medal of the city of Guarda, Portugal

-Mike is also known for his work with Lucho Cueto’s all-star group Black Sugar, which gave blockbuster performances for thousands at the Toros Y Salsa Festival in Dax, France, and at the Festival Internacional de Salsa in Lima, Peru.
+Mike is also known by fans and audiences in the Bronx, Spanish Harlem, and elsewhere, for his work with Lucho Cueto’s all-star group Black Sugar, which gave blockbuster performances for thousands at the Toros Y Salsa Festival in Dax, France, and at the Festival Internacional de Salsa in Lima, Peru.
 The vibes behind the name, Mike has worked extensively with acclaimed percussionist Ray Mantilla’s Good Vibrations Band (with pianist Edy Martinez), which has toured Italy far and wide.
-Good Vibrations (Savant Records) was Jazzweek's top Latinjazz recording on radio, 2006.
-Mike is currently in production on a co-led recording project with salsa singer Julio Salgado (from the Conga Kings) and worked frequently with Son Boricua (with Jose Mangual Jr. and the late Jimmy Sabater), which performed for large gatherings at Salsa Congress’s in New York, L.A., and Atlanta.
-Jose Mangual Jr.'s Boricua Blues has now formed after Jimmy's passing, and Mike continues to perform with the group.
+Good Vibrations (Savant Records) was Jazzweek’s top Latinjazz recording on radio, 2006.
+A highly anticipated co-led recording project with salsa singer, and long time colleague, Julio Salgado (from the Conga Kings) is also slated for release.
+Mike was often heard with Son Boricua (Jose Mangual Jr. and the late Jimmy Sabater), which performed for large gatherings at Salsa Congress’s in New York, L.A., and Atlanta.
+Jose Mangual Jr.'s Boricua Blues formed after Jimmy's passing.
 His vibe work can also be heard with Mark Holen’s eclectic Latin blues band Zambomba.
-He performed with the Spanish Harlem Orchestra (directed by Oscar Hernandez) at Madison Square Garden and with Willie Villegas's Joe Cuba Sextet for New Jersey's salsa congress both with legendary sonero Cheo Feliciano.
+He performed with the Spanish Harlem Orchestra (directed by Oscar Hernandez) at Madison Square Garden and with Willie Villegas’s Joe Cuba Sextet for New Jersey’s salsa congress, both with legendary sonero Cheo Feliciano.

 Master classes and arranging: Florida International U., New York University and the Berklee College of Music, among others, have hosted Mike as a guest artist/clinician.
 His music arranged for big band has been a successful component of his performances with jazz department ensembles.
 Mike created the book for Jorge Jimenez’s group Timba Vibes and wrote a series (spanning several years) of commissioned compositions and arrangements for the Chicago Symphony Orchestra’s Percussion Scholarship Program.